pyrates/roll/docs/how-to/basic.md

 to see how to make your own Query getters.

-## How to use class based views
+## How to use class-based views

 In many situations, a `function` is sufficient to handle a request, but in some cases, using classes helps reducing code boilerplate and keeping things DRY.

-Using class based views with Roll is straightforward:
+Using class-based views with Roll is straightforward:

 ```python3